quietui/quiet/docs/docs/developers/contributing.md

 ### Naming events

 Open, close, and similar events should be named present tense, e.g. `quiet-open` and `quiet-close`.
-When it makes sense, they should be cancelable which will prevent the component from opening or closing.
-After opening or closing, and after all animations are complete, a past tense version of the event should be emitted, e.g. `quiet-opened` and `quiet-closed`.
+When animating, a `quiet-before-*` event should be dispatched that, when canceled, will prevent the action from completing.

 ### Data attribute invokers